DV

 Overview

-QQQ and VOO are both broad U.S. equity index ETFs, but they track different universes.
-QQQ follows the Nasdaq-100, which holds 100 of the largest non-financial Nasdaq stocks—heavily weighted toward technology, consumer, and health care.
-VOO tracks the S&P 500, a more diversified index of 500 large-cap companies across all sectors.
-The key distinction: QQQ tilts growth; VOO is blend.
+QQQ and VOO are both broad-market index ETFs that track different segments of large-cap U.S. equities.
+QQQ follows the Nasdaq-100, capturing the 100 largest non-financial stocks on the Nasdaq exchange — a portfolio skewed toward technology, growth, and innovation-driven sectors.
+VOO tracks the S&P 500, a more diversified index of 500 large-cap companies weighted across technology, healthcare, financials, industrials, and other sectors.
+The fundamental difference is scope and tilt: QQQ is narrower and growth-oriented, while VOO is broader and more balanced.

 How they differ